APS-2 horizontal engineer equipment turn-in closes out Resolute Castle 24 in Romania

-Members of Army Field Support Battalion-Benelux and the 104th Engineer Company (Construction) conduct joint inventories of a horizontal engineer construction company’s worth of Army Prepositioned Stocks-2 equipment at the turn-in area in Cincu, Romania, following the completion of Resolute Castle 24.
-(U.S. Army courtesy photo)
+CINCU, Romania – Under sweltering July heat with temperatures reaching 100+ degrees Fahrenheit in Cincu, a team from Army Field Support Battalion-Benelux started receiving a horizontal engineer construction company’s worth of Army Prepositioned Stocks-2 equipment back from the 104th Engineer Company (Construction) following the unit’s nearly 3-month deployment to Europe in support of Resolute Castle 24.

+The APS-2 equipment – which includes about 150 major end items like bulldozers, scrapers and backhoes, plus tools, basic issue items and more – were used by the Fort Cavazos, Texas, based engineer company during the Resolute Castle 24 exercise for horizontal construction projects like roads and staging areas.

+The team from AFSBn-Benelux, who also issued the APS-2 equipment to the engineers in April during an equipment configuration and hand-off area operation, is made up of U.S. Army and Dutch Ministry of Defense civilians from the Eygelshoven APS-2 worksite in the Netherlands.
+They are set to be in Cincu for about two weeks completing the reverse ECHA.
+Following the turn-in and reverse ECHA, AFSBn-Benelux will then prepare and load the equipment onto civilian line haul transporters bound for Eygelshoven.

 |Date Taken: